Frequently Asked Questions

 MEDLI does not offer financial aid directly.

 You may also apply through the Wisconsin Intensive Summer Language Institutes (WISLI) Tuition Scholarship, which covers 50% payment of tuition for language study at MEDLI.
-Summer 2024 application information will be coming soon.

 Check with your home institution about scholarships that could be used for summer or off-campus programs.
 Financial aid, such as student loans or grants, is processed by your home institution since you will not be a degree-seeking student at UW-Madison.
 A list of funding opportunities for summer language study can be viewed here.